T&DI Outstanding Younger Member Award

 (CYM) established the T&DI Outstanding Younger Member Award.
 The Award was officially instituted by action of the Board of Direction of the ASCE Transportation and Development Institute in February 2014.

-IV.
-An individual, or group of individuals, may submit electronic nominations, in writing, for these awards.
+- An individual, or group of individuals, may submit electronic nominations, in writing, for these awards.
 Nominations may also originate in the award committee, consisting of the full members of the CYM.
-These nominations shall be submitted to the Transportation & Development Institute of ASCE, Attn: Andrea Baker, 1801 Alexander Bell Drive, Reston, VA 20191 or by email at email@example.com by February 1 of each year for referral to the CYM.
+These nominations shall be submitted to the Transportation & Development Institute of ASCE, Attn: Debi Denney, 1801 Alexander Bell Drive, Reston, VA 20191 or by email at firstname.lastname@example.org by May 18 of each year for referral to the CYM.
 The committee will then submit its recommendations, if any, to the T&DI Board of Governors for final action.
 Self-nominations are not accepted.

 - Technical registration - preference given to PEs and additional professional registrations (10%)